plantbreeding/BrAPI/Specification/BrAPI-Genotyping/GenomeMaps/README.md

 + Parameters
     + commonCropName (Optional, ) ...
 The common name of the crop, found from "GET /commoncropnames"
+    + mapPUI (Optional, ) ...
+The DOI or other permanent identifier for this genomic map
     + scientificName (Optional, ) ...
 Full scientific binomial format name.
 This includes Genus, Species, and Sub-species
     + type (Optional, ) ...
 Type of map
     + programDbId (Optional, ) ...
 Unique Id to filter by Program